-Bloomberg Barclays MSCI EUR Corporate Liquid FRN 0-7 Year SRI Sustainable Index (the "Index") is a bond index, calculated, maintained and published by Bloomberg Barclays Indices.
+Bloomberg Barclays MSCI USD Corporate Liquid FRN 0-5 Year SRI Sustainable Index (the "Index") is a bond index calculated, maintained and published by Bloomberg Barclays Indices.
+It offers exposure to the US Dollar denominated investment grade corporate Floating Rate note market.

-Among the universe of Euro denominated investment grade Floating Rate notes issued by companies in developed markets, Bloomberg Barclays selects bonds using rules on criteria such as but not limited to:
+Among the universe of USD denominated investment grade Floating Rate notes issued by companies in developed markets, Bloomberg Barclays Indices selects bonds using rules on criteria such as but not limited to:

-- 1) Minimum amount outstanding at bond level - 2) Remaining time to maturity - 3) Issuers being attributed an "ESG Rating" (as defined by MSCI).
-MSCI ESG Rating provides an overall company ESG rating a seven-point scale from 'AAA' to 'CCC'.
+- (1) Minimum amount outstanding at bond level - (2) Minimum bond outstanding at issuer level - (3) Remaining time to maturity

+(4) Issuers being attributed an "ESG Rating" (as defined by MSCI).
+MSCI ESG Rating provides an overall company ESG rating - a seven-point scale from 'AAA' to 'CCC'.
 MSCI ESG Rating methodology uses a rules-based methodology designed to measure a company's resilience to long-term, industry material ESG risks.
-It is based on extra-financial ESG key issues that focus on the intersection between a company's core business and the industry-specific issues that the company.
+It is based on extra-financial ESG key issues that focus on the intersection between a company's core business and the industry-specific issues that may create significant risks and opportunities for the company.
 The ESG key issues are weighted according to impact and time horizon of the risk or opportunity.
 The ESG key issues include for instance, but are not limited to, water stress, carbon emissions, labor management or business.
-For the avoidance of doubt, companies with no ESG Ratings are excluded;
+For the avoidance of doubt, companies with no ESG Rating are excluded;

-The application of eligibility criteria 1 to 3 leads to a narrowed investment universe (the "Eligible Universe");
+The application of eligibility criteria (1) to (5) leads to a narrowed investment universe (the "Eligible Universe")

-- 4) The Eligible Universe is screened to exclude issuers: - Involved in activities such as Alcohol, Tobacco, Gambling, Adult Entertainment, Genetically Modified organisms (GMO), Nuclear Power, Civilian Firearms, Military Weapons (as per the standard Bloomberg Barclays MSCI SRI screen), Thermal Coal, Generation of Thermal Coal, or Unconventional Oil and Gas; - Involved in a major ESG controversy (based on the MSCI ESG Controversy score); - With an "ESG Rating" lower than BBB
+- (5) The Eligible Universe is screened to exclude issuers: - involved in activities such as Alcohol, Tobacco, Gambling, Adult Entertainment, Genetically Modified Organisms (GMO), Nuclear Power, Civilian Firearms, Military Weapons (as per the standard Bloomberg Barclays MSCI SRI screen), Thermal Coal, Generation of Thermal Coal, or Unconventional Oil and Gas; - involved in a major ESG controversy (based on the MSCI ESG Controversy score); - with an "ESG Rating" lower than BBB.